 I’m pretty sure I only have a lot of New York readers because a lot of people live in New York.
-Regardless, I looked up y’all’s registration deadlines too.
+Regardless, I looked up y’all’s registration deadline too.

-- Wednesday, Oct.
-19th, 2016 (deadline to register in person at the board of elections)
+- Friday, Oct.
+12, 2018 (application postmark deadline AND deadline to register in person at the board of elections)